Sorry, you need to enable JavaScript to visit this website.

 2. Free Counseling

 After the Home Resilience Report is generated, the professional assessor will hold a meeting with the homeowner to break down their findings and recommendations for resilience upgrades.
-The homeowner will have an opportunity to select their preferred upgrades and learn more about how their home can be more resilient to flooding.
+The homeowner will have an opportunity to discusspossible upgrades and learn more about how their home can be more resilient to flooding.

-• Mitigation warning kits with weather radios and water intrusion alarms
+• Water intrusion alarms and mitigation warning kits with weather radios

 • Electrical outlet elevation and/or replacement with Ground Fault Circuit Interrupter (GFCI) outlets